Bazalbuilder/Aegis/CONTRIBUTING.md

 * One statement per line

 Use 'StyLua' to format your code in accordance to the Roblox style guide.

-NOTE: StyLua is not implemented yet in this repository, so this may not work.

 ### Changelog
 Every pull request should include an entry in [CHANGELOG.md](CHANGELOG.md).
 This should include the pull request number, a short description of the changes, and the author.